yusuf-eren/openai-agents-js/README.md

+# ⚠️ This project is now deprecated

+Hi guys,

+Thanks to everyone who gave a star, created an issue, or just used it.
+It’s the end of the journey now.

+This started as a weekend project and turned into a fully open-source library.
+But with the official [OpenAI Agents SDK](https://github.com/openai/openai-agents-js) now released, I’ve decided to archive this repo and let the official version take the lead.

+Had fun building this.
+Thanks for being part of it.

+---

 # OpenAI Agents SDK

 This is a TypeScript port of the official [OpenAI Agents SDK](https://github.com/openai/openai-agents-python).
 This library maintains complete feature parity with the Python version, providing the exact same functionality, API design, and implementation patterns, just implemented in TypeScript/JavaScript for Node.js environments.